 A data label is a data-driven text label which you can add to your dashboard, report, or scorecard in order to display a measure or hierarchy value.

-A data image is a data-bound image control which you can add to your dashboard, report, or scorecard.
+A data image is an image control connected to data, which you can add to your dashboard, report, or scorecard.
 Use it to show a different image depending on data values.